rbeyer/lpsc_template/README.md

 ## Changelog

+Apr 2018
+- Discovered that the old margin handling was leaving too much margin at the top of the page because those LaTeX commands are confusing, have updated to use the geometry package, which is easier to control and produces better results.

 Oct 2017
 - The 'releases' below are from back in the SVN days, so this is the last one of these:
 - Put in examples that use biber (which is better at making LPSC-style, compact